Andranik Margaryan

-Andranik Nahapeti Margaryan (Անդրանիկ Նահապետի Մարգարյան; 12 June 1951 – 25 March 2007) served as the Prime Minister of Armenia from 12 May 2000, when the President appointed him, until his death on 25 March 2007.
+Andranik Nahapeti Margaryan (Անդրանիկ Նահապետի Մարգարյան; 12 June 1951 – 25 March 2007) was an Armenian politician who served as the Prime Minister of Armenia from 12 May 2000, when the President appointed him, until his death on 25 March 2007.
 He was a member of the Republican Party of Armenia.
 He succeeded the Sargsyan brothers: Vazgen Sargsyan, who was murdered during the Armenian parliament shooting on 27 October 1999 and Aram Sargsyan, whom the President appointed a week later, but fired on 2 May 2000.

 Soviet Armenia

 Andranik Margaryan was born on 12 June 1949 in Yerevan (in what was then the Armenian SSR of the Soviet Union) to a family of Armenian genocide survivors originally from Sason, Turkey.
 He studied cybernetics at the Yerevan Polytechnic University and graduated as a computer engineer.
 He first became engaged in Armenian politics in the late 1970s when he joined an illegal political party, the National United Party, that was campaigning for Armenia's secession from the Soviet Union.
 He has served on the National United Party's board since 1973.
 Margaryan had been a longtime critic of the totalitarian government of the Soviet Union.
 He envisioned an independent, democratic Armenia.
-Police arrested him in 1974 and a court sentenced him to two years in Soviet labor camps for proliferating unpatriotic ideas and activities.
+Police arrested him in 1974 and a court sentenced him to two years in Soviet labor camps for proliferating "unpatriotic" ideas and activities.